-Historically every few decades work got disrupted by major events like the industrial revolution in the 1800s, WWII in the 1940s, adoption of PCs and the internet in the 1990s, and the covid-19 pandemic in 2020.
+Historically, every few decades, work got disrupted by major events like the industrial revolution in the 1800s, WWII in the 1940s, the adoption of PCs and the internet in the 1990s, and the pandemic in 2020.
 The pandemic forced us to reimagine the way we used to work.
-Last year, Pandemic took us by surprise, forcing cities to complete/ partial lockdown to contain the virus.
-It made the global workforce standstill and forced organizations to rethink the way we work.
-It forced employers to make changes to enable work without the need of physically coming to offices.
+Last year, it took us by surprise, forcing cities into complete/ partial lockdown to contain the virus.
+It made the global workforce stand still and forced organizations to rethink the way we work.
+It forced employers to make changes to enable work without the need to physically come to offices.
 This led to the adoption of remote work globally.
 Companies were forced to rethink how they operate, managers had to find ways to manage distributed teams without compromising on productivity and employees had to find tools to collaborate with colleagues/ clients while working remotely.

 Companies are contemplating whether to keep working remotely or get back to offices.
 Many companies across the globe are opting for hybrid, which is a mix of remote work and work from office, giving more flexibility to the employees.
 Google has announced 60% of their workforce will be working together from the office a few days a week, 20% working from home and 20% working in new office locations.
 Spotify announced the transition to a permanent flexible-work model with its Work From Anywhere policy.
 Twitter announced that employees can work from home forever if they wish.
 Uber earlier announced 3 days per week from the office but it received pushback from employees and had to change it to 50% of the time from the office.

-People are choosing to leave their job rather than going to the offices.
+People are choosing to leave their job rather than go to the offices.
 We are a knowledge-based economy and talent is the biggest asset of the organizations.
 Demand for good talent has skyrocketed recently as it is not only the Indian startups/ MNCs with which you are competing for the talent, you are also competing with the global companies.
 The workforce has truly become global, dissolving the boundaries of space and time.
 Tech hiring has become really challenging for early-stage startups.
 Developers are sitting with multiple offers in hand.
-Work from home provided the much needed push for some people to startup or work on a side hustle.
-It can be seen by the explosion of users on no code low code tools like bubble, webflow.
+Working from home provided the much-needed push for some people to start up or work on a side hustle.
+It can be seen by the explosion of users on no code low code tools like Bubble and Webflow.
 It has become very difficult to hire or retain good talent.
 To attract and retain good talent, you need to be at least as flexible/ hybrid as other companies.

 Remote work has brought a global culture shift.
 Organizations need to make changes to bring more flexibility in the system on when, where, and how people work.
-Challenge is to decide how to be more flexible, how to structure the hybrid workforce.
+The challenge is to decide how to be more flexible, and how to structure the hybrid workforce.
 There are some functions that can work in remote setup effectively like engineering/ design teams.
-Other business-focussed functions like sales, strategy where the degree of collaboration is more, might need to physically sync up more often.
+Other business-focused functions like sales and strategy, where the degree of collaboration is more, might need to physically sync up more often.
 There are many questions that need to be addressed before going hybrid: How many days of remote/ WFH in a week?
-Which functions can go completely remote and which functions required some work from office?
-Deciding on full-time vs contract-based employees?
+Which functions can go completely remote and which functions require some work from office?
+Deciding on full-time vs contract-based employees.
 How to ensure collaboration with some employees working from home and others from the offices?
 How to ensure productivity and innovation along with keeping the safety of employees in mind?
-Which tools to use to enable inter and intra team collaboration, engagement, and team culture?
+Which tools to use to enable inter and intra-team collaboration, engagement, and team culture?

 Now, the question is not “whether to go hybrid or not”.
 The future of work is hybrid.
 The question now is “how to go hybrid?”

-There is no set framework for Hybrid.
+There is no set framework for hybrid.
 Employers are experimenting to find a balance between their needs and employees’ expectations.
-Policies, processes, technology, collaboration software need to be in place to make work more flexible.
+Policies, processes, technology, and collaboration softwares need to be in place to make work more flexible.
 Tech focussed on the future of work is very broad, anything that makes working and collaborating easier whether you are working from physical offices, fully remote, or working in a hybrid setup.
 We will cover more on different tech platforms building for the future of work in the next article.
-If you are building software for the future of work or want to have a discussion, please write at firstname.lastname@example.org.
+If you are building software for the future of work or want to have a discussion, please write to email@example.com.